Garmin Vivoactive 3 Music after the Barcelona Half Marathon.

 Also see my post with the updated versions of these watches: Garmin Forerunner 245 (Music) vs. Vivoactive 4S.

 After 9 years of running, I finally invested in a GPS watch last December.
 As background, I’m a distance runner (half marathon to 50k) but have also dabbled in triathlons and actually cross-train most of the week.
-(You can read more about my unusual triathlon-style marathon training in this post).
+(If you’re curious, you can read more about my unusual triathlon-style marathon training).

-I initially opted for the classic Garmin Forerunner 235, but wondered if there was a better option for me after a couple days of testing the watch out.
+I initially opted for the classic Garmin Forerunner 235, which is basically the holy grail of entry-level GPS watches.
+After testing the watch out for a couple days, I wondered if there was a better option for me though.
 The watch was a little bulky, and the protruding heart rate monitor was uncomfortable against my wrist.
 The Forerunner 235 has also been around since 2015, so I figured that there must be a more recent piece of technology better worth my $200.

 So, I ordered a Garmin Vivoactive 3 Music to try alongside the Forerunner 235.
-I ended up keeping the Vivoactive 3 Music and returning the Forerunner 235, but I think both watches have their merits.
+I ended up keeping the Vivoactive 3 Music and returning the Forerunner 235, but I think both watches have their merits, and both are some of the best GPS watches for runners under $200.
 Here are my observations.

 Garmin Forerunner 235 vs. Vivoactive 3 (Music)

 (Sorry, I don’t have any photos of the Forerunner 235 since I returned it without having the foresight of taking review photos.
 I suppose I could creep and do a watch photoshoot in my local sporting goods store, but I’d rather not look too suspicious haha).

 EDIT: Actually went to creep in a sporting goods store, so here you go!